Dr Michael V. Yakushev, Russian Academy of Sciences and Ural Federal University, Ekaterinburg, Russia

 Structural properties of luminescent nitride semiconductors” before moving to the Diamond Light Source.
 Slava is now working as a diagnostics physicist for the fusion company Tokamak Energy Ltd in Abingdon.

 Dr Francis Sweeney finished his Ph.D. on “ Characterisation of nitride thin films by electron backscattered diffraction correlated with cathodoluminescence spectroscopy and imaging” in 2005.
-He is now at the University of Sheffield.
+After stints at the Universities of Sheffield and Huddersfield, he is now at Sheffield Hallam University.

 Dr Sérgio M. de Sousa Pereira was awarded his Ph.D. in 2005 jointly with the Universidade de Aveiro, Portugal, where he is now Principal Researcher in CICECO and the Department of Physics.
 Download his thesis (in English) “ Estudo de propriedades estruturais e ópticas de multicamadas epitaxiais emissoras de luz baseadas em InGaN/GaN” (“Structural and optical characterization of light emitting InGaN/GaN epitaxial layers”).